Loading... Please wait...

 The pottery made at Westmoore Pottery in the first few years was very loosely influenced by old forms that came from a very broad range, both in time and in location.
 Older pieces of Westmoore Pottery are beginning to be more and more sought after by collectors wanting a representative sampling of Westmoore Pottery.
 (The most sought after by collectors of older Westmoore pottery seem to be those made prior to 1990, discontinued shapes or colors, and the more unique, one-of-a-kind pieces.)

-The wares we carry at Westmoore Pottery today -- our own historical pottery plus handblown glassware -- reflect our interest in preserving a piece of our past.
-Our small book section includes texts on historical pottery and on historical cookery.
+The wares I carry at Westmoore Pottery today -- my own historical pottery plus handblown glassware -- reflects my interest in preserving a piece of the past.
+My small book section includes texts on historical pottery and on historical cookery.

-Our work has been used by over 100 museums and living history sites as furnishings for historic buildings and in programs.
-We have also supplied pottery and glass for a number of historically based films.
+Westmoore Pottery's work has been used by over 120 museums and living history sites as furnishings for historic buildings and in programs.
+I have also supplied pottery and glass for a number of historically based films.
 Westmoore Pottery's work has been widely exhibited and written about.
 Pieces of Westmoore Pottery are in the collections of several museums, and the Farrells have earned Early American Life magazine's approval as among the best traditional craftsmen today.
-In 2010, the North Carolina Society of Historians presented Westmoore Pottery with the Barringer Award of Excellence in recognition of their work with historical pottery.
+In 2010, the North Carolina Society of Historians presented Westmoore Pottery with the Barringer Award of Excellence in recognition of its work with historical pottery.

 Also, countless individuals who own Westmoore Pottery's wares use and enjoy them on a daily basis.
 Of this, we are most proud.